openharmony/docs/en/application-dev/webgl/webgl-guidelines.md

    </div>
    ```

-2. Set the page style.
-The following is an example of the **index.css** file:
+2. Set the page style in the **index.css** file.
+The following is an example of the file content:
    ```
    .container {
        flex-direction: column;